DATAMATH CALCULATOR MUSEUM

 Program steps: Courtesy of: Joerg Woerner

 TI-1706_PCB.jpg (97209 Byte)This TI-1706 calculator followed the TI-1006 introduced one year earlier which based on the Toshiba HB-103.
-Two different TI-1706 are known, main difference is the position of the Memory and Error indicators on the display.
-View the later model here.
+Three different versions of the TI-1706 are known.
+Main difference are the position of the Memory and Error indicators on the display and the printing on the housing.
+Don't miss the 2nd design of the TI-1706.

-A more attractive design was introduced with the TI-1767, the TI-1780 got the size of a credit card.
+A more attractive design was introduced with the TI-1767, the housing of the TI-1780 featured the size of a credit card.

-Compare some other TI calculators with their sibblings manufactured by Toshiba.
+Compare some other TI calculators with their siblings manufactured by Toshiba.

 In Germany the TI-1706 was sold as an educational toy called "Rechen-Spiel und Rechen-Spass" together with a funny booklet based on Walt Disney's creatures.